Back to Blog

 1. Pull your monthly call volume number.
 Know what you're shopping for.

-2. Pick 2 products from this list to trial.
-For most service SMBs, that's Rosie + Human Add AI (budget vs. custom) or Smith + Human Add AI (per-call vs. flat).
+2. Pick two products from this list to trial.
+For most service SMBs that is Rosie plus Human Add AI (budget against built-for-you), or Smith.ai plus Human Add AI (people against AI).
+Call each vendor's demo line first; ours is (617) 812-5251.

 3. Run both trials on real inbound calls for a week.
 Use the free 7-day trials; they exist for exactly this reason.